18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

   - A _soft_ question to check the way you approach and solve a problem
 - When you use some services that people built, do you try to understand how it works?
   - A _soft_ question to check your engineering mindset
-- Implement 2 threads that alternatively print out numbers from 1 to 100.
-For example, thread A prints 1, then thread B prints 2, then thread A prints 3, etc.
+- Implement two threads that alternatively print out numbers from 1 to 100.
+For example, thread A prints 1, thread B prints 2, thread A prints 3, etc.
 - What happens when you type a command in the terminal?
 - System design: Design the API Rate Limiting system
 - Coding test: Reverse nodes in a linked list by every k element.
 [LeetCode link](https://leetcode.com/problems/reverse-nodes-in-k-group/)